mcmah309/rust_core/book/src/libs/iter/iter.md

     expect(iter3.collectList(), [4, 5]);
     expect(iter4.collectList(), [2, 3, 4, 5]);
 ```
-This for allows for situtations where you want to work ahead and not lose your iterator position, or pass the `RIterator` to another function without needing to call e.g. `collectList()`, `collectArr()`, etc.
+This for allows for situations where you want to work ahead and not lose your iterator position, or pass the `RIterator` to another function without needing to call e.g. `collectList()`, `collectArr()`, etc.